Jocelyn Glatzer • Co-director, co-producer on food+future

 Jocelyn Glatzer is a documentary film director/producer with 25 years of experience in all aspects of production, distribution, outreach and marketing of social issue, arts and science documentaries.
 Glatzer recently completed FURSATO (Executive Producer), a film about the people living in a small town in Fukushima’s exclusion zone who search for normalcy after the world’s largest nuclear catastrophe since Chernobyl.
 A teen rocker, a media-savvy activist, a conflicted TEPCO engineer, and a female horse breeder cope with the loss of their homes and the unseen danger of radiation.
 Each faces a crucial decision: to stay or to go?
 Furusato, or hometown, is an unsettling portrait of daily life amid an ongoing cataclysm, one with repercussions far beyond Japan’s shores.
 FURSATO won a Golden Dove in 2016 at Dok Leipzig after premiering at the Vienna International Film Festival this November.
 [More…]

-Ilisa Barbash • Co FILMMAKER on Against goliath
+Ilisa Barbash • Co PRODUCER and Consulting Director on Against goliath

 Amy Geller • producer at small angst films inc.